 Very gently breathe in through your nose whilst the mask is pressed to your face.

 A mask that’s a good fit should seal easily against your face, and show no signs of moving around, and there should be no air entering the mask.

 If you notice any air being able to get into the mask then this means that water will also be able to enter it too.

 One final tip – Make sure you keep a straight face when trying your mask on!
 If you are smiling or frowning then this will affect the way the mask sits on your face.

 How To Prevent Mask Fogging

-That’s because new scuba masks have a layer of film over the lens which is left over from the manufacturer, and this needs to be removed.
+This is because new scuba masks have a layer of film over their lens which is left over from the manufacturer, and this needs to be removed.

-If you do not remove this film then the moisture that collects in your scuba mask will stick to the film coating on the lens thereby creating a ‘fog’, blocking your vision and potentially ruining your dive!
+If you do not remove this film then moisture that collects in your scuba mask will stick to the film coating of the lenses thereby creating a ‘fog’, blocking your vision and potentially ruining your dive!